-If you are like me and have seen aloe vera leaves in the supermarket but have no idea what to do with it, you came to the right place!
+Suppose you are like me and have seen aloe vera leaves in the supermarket but need help with what to do with it.
+You came to the right place!

 Aloe vera is a stemmed plant with large and thick leaves.
 It has been used for thousands of years as a medicinal plant to treat skin issues and some injuries.

-The gel is first soaked for 10 minutes in cold water before being boiled with a couple of tablespoons of sugar to add a subtle sweetness to the jelly.
-Don’t worry it’s not too sweet!
+Once that is done, soak the gel cubes for 10 minutes in cold water.
+Finally, boil the cubes with a couple of tablespoons of sugar to add a subtle sweetness to the jelly.
+Don’t worry.
+It’s not too sweet!

 Let me know in the comments if you try this recipe!

 Want to Save This Recipe?